 - Eat it on saltine crackers (sounds strange, however the sweet and salty are a great combo!)

-A common question is if this edible brownie batter hummus is truly healthy?
 When compared to normal brownie batter, the dessert hummus is going to provide you with a lot of different nutrients.
+The chocolate hummus contains 3.3 grams of fiber per serving, which is not found in normal brownie batter.

 The fat source in the brownie hummus comes from the almond butter.
 The almond butter contributes fats called polyunsaturated and monounsaturated fats.